Not legal advice

 Official Code of Georgia Annotated (O.C.G.A.)
 Title 44, Chapter 7 (Landlord and Tenant)

-This is the primary state statute governing landlord-tenant relationships in Georgia.
-For the full text, consult your state legislature's website or a legal database.
+Primary state statute governing landlord-tenant relationships in Georgia.
+For the full text, consult the Georgia legislature's website or a legal database.